aptech/docs/docs/CR-csvReadM.rst

 Basic Example
 +++++++++++++

-Read all contents from the file ``housing.csv`` located in your GAUSS examples directory.
+Read all contents from the file :file:`housing.csv` located in your GAUSS examples directory.

 ::